Dales Way

 The Dales Way is an 78.5 mile long-distance footpath in Northern England, from (south-east to north-west) Ilkley, West Yorkshire, to Bowness-on-Windermere, Cumbria.
 This walk was initially devised by the West Riding Ramblers' Association with the 'leading lights' being Colin Speakman and Tom Wilcock (Footpath Secretary).
 The route was announced to the public in 1968 and the first recorded crossing was by a group of Bradford Grammar School Venture Scouts in 1969.

 The Dales Way passes through two National Parks: the Yorkshire Dales National Park and the Lake District National Park.
 The first half of the walk follows the River Wharfe upstream to the main watershed of Northern England at Ribblehead.
 The second half follows several river valleys (Dentdale, River Mint, River Kent) to descend to the shores of Windermere.

 Route

-The walk is shorter and less strenuous than better-known routes such as the Pennine Way and Coast to Coast Walk, being mostly along river valleys.
-It thus makes a good training ground for these harder walks while being well worth doing in its own right.
-It is feasible (for those more interested in a challenge than the enjoyment of the walk) to complete the route in around four days, but most walkers take about a week, dividing the route into sections of 10 to 15 miles per day and taking a rest day or two.
+The walk, which mostly follows river valleys, is shorter and less difficult than better-known routes such as the Pennine Way and Coast to Coast Walk, and therefore makes a good training ground for these harder walks.
+It is feasible to complete the route in around four days, but most walkers take about a week, dividing the route into sections of 10 to 15 miles per day and taking a rest a day or two.